jonnonz1/nz-statute-book/acts/public/2006/coroners-act-2006.md

 (1) A part or sample referred to in section 53 or 55 may be retained, or may be returned subject to specified conditions (for example, conditions relating to the storage of the part or sample in a sealed container) if, in the pathologist's opinion, returning it, or returning it otherwise than subject to the specified conditions, would endanger the health or safety of the public or a member of the public.
 (2) No part or sample referred to in section 53, 55, or 56 may be returned or disposed of under that section unless— (a) the coroner has first confirmed in writing that the return or disposal (as the case requires) of the part or sample appears unlikely to prejudice the prevention, detection, investigation, prosecution, and punishment of criminal offences relating to the death concerned or its circumstances; and
-  (b) the return or disposal is otherwise lawful.
+  (b) the return or disposal is otherwise lawful; and

 ### 55 Return on request of retained parts and samples
 (1) This section applies to a part or sample whose return is sought by a request under section 50 or 51.
 (2) The part or sample must, to the extent that it has not been destroyed in the course of analysis conducted for the purpose for which it was retained, be returned to the makers of the request when—
   (a) the coroner, having conducted and completed an inquiry into the death, completes and signs a certificate of findings in accordance with section 94; or
   (b) the coroner notifies the Secretary, under section 64, of the coroner's decision not to open an inquiry.
+  (c) the coroner notifies the Secretary of the coroner’s decision to close an inquiry under section 65A.
 (3) However, the part or sample need not be returned, and may be used and disposed of under section 56, if the makers of the request cannot, after all reasonable efforts for the purpose have been made, be located.
 (4) Subsection (3) overrides subsection (2).
 (5) This section is subject to section 54.